Pavel-A-S/For_Experiments/README.md

 - Authentication and authorization system, which was developed from scratch.
 - Mailers.
 They are used for sending authentication and reset-password tokens.
-- Guest book with personal information.
+- Guest book with information about people.
 - General chat where all members can share they thought.
 - Photo galleries.
 Every member can create they own Photo gallery and manage it.
 - Comments.
 People can leave messages under any photo.